thephpleague/uri-src/docs/interfaces/7.0/idn.md

 IDN Conversion
 ===========

-In order to safely translate a domain name into it's unicode representation, we need a tool to correctly reports the convertion results.
-To do so the package provides a OOP wrapper around PHP's `idn_to_ascii` and `idn_to_unicode` functions using the `League\Uri\Idna\Converter` class.
+In order to safely translate a domain name into it's unicode representation and vice versa, we need a tool to correctly report the convertion results.
+To do so the package provides an enhanced OOP wrapper around PHP's `idn_to_ascii` and `idn_to_unicode` functions using the `League\Uri\Idna\Converter` class.

 When performing a conversion a `League\Uri\Idna\Result` class is returned with information